Does the world need another cycling apparel brand?

 Our pre-order model only works efficiently if every item finds a home.
 As such, we put a lot of focus on accurate sizing and ask customers to please check their own measurements carefully in advance rather than ordering three different sizes to try.

-Our products are typically designed to be focused on comfort, so you might need to size down from your usual brand.
+Our products are typically designed to be focused on comfort.
 Once you have found your Kostüme fit, you can rely on it being the same across all similar products, meaning you can order again with confidence.

 When does my card get charged?